-Paul Harris Fellow recognition is given to an individual who contributes (or in whose name is contributed) \$1,000 or more cumulatively to the Annual Fund, PolioPlus, or an approved Foundation grant.
+Paul Harris Fellow recognition is given in appreciation to anyone who contributes (or in whose name is contributed using Foundation recognition points) a gift of \$1,000 or more cumulatively to the Annual Fund, PolioPlus Fund, or an approved global grant.
 Recognition consists of a certificate and pin.
-An optional medallion is available for \$15.
+Optional recognition items include a medallion for \$15 and a complimentary certificate cover.